Victorian Genealogy

 https://www.familysearch.org/search/catalog/232593?availability=Family%20History%20Library

-NEW SOUTH WALES STATE ARCHIVES AND RECORDS - CONVICTS' APPLICATIONS TO MARRY, INDEX 1825-1851
+MUSEUMS OF HISTORY NEW SOUTH WALES, STATE ARCHIVES COLLECTION - CONVICTS' APPLICATIONS TO MARRY, INDEX 1825-1851

 This is an index to the registers of convicts' applications to marry from 1825 to 1851.
 The years 1825-1851 have been indexed so far and other registers dated 1831-1837 have not yet been indexed.
-The records are not digitised.
-These are under Online Indexes; Convicts.
+The records are not digitized.

 ANCESTRY - NEW SOUTH WALES, AUSTRALIA, REGISTERS OF CONVICTS' APPLICATIONS TO MARRY, 1826-1851